gcanti/tcomb-react-bootstrap/README.md

 ## Yeah but I want to debug MY components too

-For a fast solution you could instrument your code with asserts:
+For a quick solution you could instrument your code with asserts:

     var t = require('tcomb');